leogaggl/betterforboothby/content/page/vision.md

 *   **Restoring Integrity and Trust:** We need to bring honesty and transparency back to politics.
 That means a representative who is not beholden to a party machine or big-money influence, but is instead accountable to our community.
 We will champion a powerful federal integrity commission and fight for stronger transparency laws, because you have a right to know how your money is spent and how decisions are made.

 *   **People-First Healthcare:** Healthcare should serve people, not profits.
 We will work to ensure our healthcare funding goes to frontline services—our doctors, nurses, and public hospitals—not to propping up the profits of private health insurance companies.
-We need to strengthen Medicare and ensure everyone in Boothby can get the care they need, when they need it.
+We need to strengthen Medicare and ensure everyone in the Electorate of Boothby can get the care they need, when they need it.

 ---